snowplow/snowplow/1-trackers/java-tracker/src/README.md

 ### Downloads

 There are a few ways to get the Java tracker started.
+Adding the jar file to your project dependencies is the recommended method of getting started.
 Since production is still early and large changes are being made daily, jar files may not be up to date.
 Check the version associated with the jar.
 Class files can be found in the out folder.
 At the moment the source files are set up as a package.

 #### Easiest Method - Jar: